dirflash/psirt/README.md

 $  python.exe psirt.py
 ```

 [psirt.py](https://github.com/dirflash/psirt/blob/master/psirt.py) is the main script.
 It calls [otoken.py](https://github.com/dirflash/psirt/blob/master/utils/otoken.py) in the utils folder to obtain the OAuth Bearer access token.
 Then [psirts.py](https://github.com/dirflash/psirt/blob/master/utils/psirts.py) is called, using the Bearer token as authentication, all Cisco PSIRTs updated in the last 7 days are collected into a semi-colon delimited CSV file.
-The CSV file is created in the reports folder.
+The CSV file is stored in the reports folder.

 ### Sample report